bwasd/blog/content/telepathy.md

 B <--- A (B receives)
 ```

-In quasi-cryptographic terms, we are describing way for two parties negotiate
+In quasi-cryptographic terms, we are describing way for two parties to negotiate
-how to communicate bidirectionally over a communication channel.
-If we someday
+in order to communicate bidirectionally over a communication channel.
+If we
-figure out how to enable everyone to communicate telepathically we would need to
+someday figure out how to enable everyone to communicate telepathically we would
-ensure that such a protocol exists.
-The protocol envisioned above depicts four
+need to ensure that such a protocol exists.
+The protocol envisioned above
-circuit breakers between A and B:
+depicts four circuit breakers between A and B:

 1. A allows B to send thoughts to A
 2. A allows B to receive thoughts from A
 3. B allows A to send thoughts to B
 4. B allows A to receive thoughts from B

-The above idea is a nascent one and is admittedly a crude one but nevertheless
+The above idea is a nascent one and is admittedly a crude but nevertheless
 interesting to consider but in the next century it may not be difficult to
 imagine mobile devices being replaced by telepathy.